 - Retrying Failing Tests

-- Extends JUnit Jupiter with `@RetryingTest`, which retries a failing test a certain number of times; only marking it failed if none of them pass
+- The JUnit 5 (Jupiter) extension `@RetryingTest` retries a failing test a certain number of times; only marking the test failed if no execution passes

 - Standard Input and Output

-- Extends JUnit Jupiter with `@Stopwatch` to measure elapsed time of a test method
+- The JUnit 5 (Jupiter) extension `@Stopwatch` measures elapsed time of a test method

 - Vintage @Test

-- Extends JUnit Jupiter with a drop-in replacement for JUnit 4's @Test annotation, including expected and timeout
+- The JUnit 5 (Jupiter) extension `@Test` is a drop-in replacement for JUnit 4's `@Test` annotation, including `expected` and `timeout`

 To start using JUnit Pioneer, determine the latest version (e.g. on Maven Central) and add org.junit-pioneer : junit-pioneer